 Being a freelancer is one of the best career options out there: You’re your own boss, you don’t have to commute, and there’s always an opportunity to earn more.
 However, it also has its own set of disadvantages.
-According to Epson research, (as reported by Freelancer Club) 25% of freelancers have experienced depression and 21% have felt suicidal due to loneliness.
+According to Epson’s research, (as reported by Freelancer Club) 25% of freelancers have experienced depression and 21% have felt suicidal due to loneliness.
 This is something that needs to be addressed now, as in just over a year the Office of National Statistics (ONS) has predicted that half of the UK workforce will work remotely.
 So as freelancers, it is crucial that we look after our own mental health and well-being.
 As a freelancer myself, I have learned a few tips from experts:

-Working from home doesn’t mean that you have to sit on your desk throughout the day.
+Working from home doesn’t mean that you have to sit at your desk throughout the day.
 You have to find ways to stay active.
 For instance, you can do a bit of stretching during your break or if you have more time, do a bit of gardening.

-William Haseldine, founder of BeWarmer, stressed the link between physical activity and improving mental health.
+William Haseldine, the founder of BeWarmer, stressed the link between physical activity and improving mental health.
 He shares: ‘While you’re working, get into the habit of standing and stretching every 20 minutes to avoid muscle tension and poor circulation.’

 Do not bite off more than you can chew